FabiolaLara/bikesharing/README.md

 ## Summary:
 We can say that invesitng in this kind of business could be very profitable, due the amount of visitors in those places, the culture for using bykes is spread, the streets have the structure to use them, and it is cheaper than using the car or a taxi, then the first steps to think in these business are done.
 Now the analysis made before explains the amount of users, the number of customers or subscribers, we realized the amount of bycles used each day, at around 17,000 each day, in the peak hours for male, and nearly 9000 for female at the same peak hours.
 The demanding is continuos each day, as we mentioned before those places are continuosly crowded.
+Finally with these data info about the nukmber of bikes for the manteinace can be show applying the neccesary conditions or filters, the next image shows the number of id bikes that can be consider for their manteinance, then we can have or inventory for those bikes in order to offers a good quality for the clients.

 ![Bikes](/Resources/Bikes.png)